 July 23rd, 2016

-Alpha & Omega is honored to announce our newest client, The Pavilion amphitheater at Bethel Woods in upstate New York.
-The Pavilion amphitheater at Bethel Woods opened to the public on July 4, 2006, with a performance by the New York Philharmonic.
+Alpha & Omega has been associated for a long time with The Pavilion amphitheater at Bethel Woods in upstate New York.
+It opened to the public on July 4, 2006, with a performance by the New York Philharmonic.
 Since then, Bethel Woods has presented a wide variety of musical genres and performers including Bob Dylan, Elton John, Phish, The Eagles, Zac Brown Band, and James Taylor, Jimmy Buffett, and Luke Bryan among countless others.

-The Bethel Woods facility, a part of the Bethel Woods Center for the Arts, joins a storied list of amphitheaters on our client roster.
+The Bethel Woods facility, a part of the Bethel Woods Center for the Arts, joined a storied list of amphitheaters on our client roster in 2016.
 We have greeted fans at The Cynthia Woods Mitchell Pavilion in The Woodlands, Texas, for the last 26 years.
 Historic venues like Shoreline in California and The Gorge in Washington helped us fine tune our expertise in providing security for amphitheater patrons and we have added many venues to the list over the years.

 Bethel Woods Pavilion is situated on a 37-acre field that is part of the 600-acre site of the original Woodstock festival that attracted almost half a million fans in August of 1969.
 Woodstock is a pivotal event in the history of music festivals, providing a blueprint for the many festivals now a regular part of the year-round music offerings across the country and internationally.